Conversion Optimization

 eCommerce beauty and makeup brand uses their eCommerce product page design to improve the way shoppers engage with a product and its related content:

-✅ They bring out the science behind the product’s make—and not just through the description, they even use a video later to throw light on the “technology”
+They bring out the science behind the product’s make—and not just through the description; they even use a video later to throw light on the “technology.”

-✅ Offer more product info with supporting visuals—when you scroll down—this gives shoppers an opportunity to go in-depth into the product’s benefits
+Offer more product info with supporting visuals—when you scroll down—this gives shoppers an opportunity to go in-depth into the product’s benefits.

-✅ Show the results through images—the more the merrier (as long as you let ‘em use horizontal scroll)
+Show the results through images—the more, the merrier (as long as you let ‘em use horizontal scroll).

-Key Takeaway: It’s absolutely essential that your brand call-outs, description, proof of results consistently convey the same narrative across your product detail page design.
+Key Takeaway: It’s absolutely essential that your brand call-outs, description, and proof of results consistently convey the same narrative across your product detail page design.

 16. Cult Beauty: High pricing transparency